watem-sedem/watem-sedem/docs/choices.rst

 Zevenbergen and Thorne (1987).
 In these cases the slope can be calculated by the absolute value of the height difference between the source and target pixel, divided by the distance between these two pixels.
 This calculation is enabled by setting `Adjusted Slope = 1`

+.. _estimclay:

 Estimate Clay content
 #####################

 TO DO

+.. _calibrate:

 Calibrate
 #########

 The Calibrate-option allows the model user to run the model with a given set of options, variables and inputfiles for a number of combinations of ktc-factors.
 Both the ktc_high-factor as the ktc_low-factor are varied in an amount of steps between a lower and upper value.
-For every combination of ktc-factors where ktc_high > ktc_low, the model will make a calculation and
+For every combination of ktc-factors where ktc_high > ktc_low, the model will make a calculation and write the results to a :ref:`Calibration file <calibrationtxt>`.
+A more detailed explaination about how and why to calibrate can ben found :ref:`here <calibration>`

+.. _outputVHA:

 Output per VHA river segment
 ############################